LauricF/code-machine-learning-comparison/README.md

 Nested_CV_AUC_CARET.R will generate nested cross validation to robustely estimate the performance of each model when hyperparameter have been optimised.

-- in l8 "folds <- createFolds(data$insulinRequire, k = k)" please do change insulinRequire by your outcome.
+- l8 "folds <- createFolds(data$insulinRequire, k = k)" please do change insulinRequire by your outcome.

--change the outcomes labels to X1 and X2
+- change the outcomes labels to X1 and X2